Multi-self-loop Lackadaisical Quantum Walk with Partial Phase Inversion

 \section{Abstract}

 The lackadaisical quantum walk, a quantum analog of the lazy random walk, is obtained by adding a weighted self-loop transition to each state.
 Impacts of the self-loop weight $l$ on the final success probability in finding a solution make it a key parameter for the search process.
 The number of self-loops can also be critical for search tasks.
 This article proposes the quantum search algorithm Multi-self-loop Lackadaisical Quantum Walk with Partial Phase Inversion, which can be defined as a lackadaisical quantum walk with multiple self-loops, where the target state phase is partially inverted.
 In the proposed algorithm, each vertex has $m$ self-loops, with weights $l' = l/m$, where $l$ is a real parameter.
 The phase inversion is based on Grover's algorithm and acts partially, modifying the phase of a given quantity $s < m$ of self-loops.
+On a hypercube structure, we analyzed the situation where $1 \leqslant m \leqslant 30$.
 We also propose two new weight values based on two ideal weights $l$ used in the literature.
-On a hypercube structure, we analyzed the situation where $s=1$ and $1 \leqslant m \leqslant 30$.
 We investigated the effects of partial phase inversion in the search for $1$ to $12$ marked vertices.
 As a result, this proposal improved the maximum success probabilities to values close to $1$ in $O (\sqrt{(n+m)\cdot N})$, where $n$ is the hypercube degree.
 This article contributes with a new perspective on the use of quantum interferences in constructing new quantum search algorithms.

 \keywords{Quantum Computing \and Quantum Interference \and Quantum Walks \and Quantum Search Algorithm \and Lackadaisical Quantum Walk \and Multiple Self-loops \and Partial Phase Inversion}